 In addition to the 10 free binders each month, almost all of the paid binders have been sent out in the order they were received, except a few which we ran out of the correct size for.
 Those last few should be sent in the next few weeks – as soon as the seamstress has time to make them (bear in mind she’s not a big commercial factory either).

-We have stopped taking orders for paid binders, as chasing down payments was too much admin for our small crew, and having paid increased the expectation of a fast service akin to a shop.
-All paid binder orders now go direct to the seamstress.
-As for free binder requests, these have continued to come in, at a rate much closer to 10 per month.
+We have stopped taking orders for paid binders, as chasing down payments was too much admin for our small crew, and paying increases the expectation of a fast service akin to a shop.
+You can still buy a binder from the seamstress, but it won’t be through GMA.
+As for free binder requests, these have continued to come in, at a rate much closer to 10 per month as expected.

 So what about the backlog?
 We have plans to clear the entire waiting list, which we hope will be possible in August if our funding application and fund raisers come through, so fingers crossed!
 We welcome any help fund raising for binders – if you or your friends want to play a gig, have a sausage sizzle or cake stall, put on a drag show, or sell some hand crafts and donate the proceeds, your contributions make a big difference!
 Every $30 pays for another binder.